-Grout, the paste like substance which we use to fill the cracks between tiles, can become dirty, mouldy and discoloured over time, especially in the warm and wet atmosphere of a bathroom.
+Grout, the paste-like substance which we use to fill the cracks between tiles, can become dirty, mouldy and discoloured over time, especially in the warm and wet atmosphere of a bathroom.
 Cracked and dirty grout does not mean you have to pull all the tiles off the wall and start from scratch – replacing the grout alone is actually a relatively quick and simple job.

-Can it be Salvaged?
+Can it be salvaged?

 Vinegar mixed with bicarbonate of soda can be used as well, as can cloth nappy cleaning solution which is bleach-based.
 If the grout is still looking dirty, try one of the “grout reviver” products on the market which you just paint on top of the old grout to freshen it up.
 If all of these measures have been tried and you are still not happy with the grout, replacing it may be the only option left.

-Removing the Old Grout
+Removing the old grout

-A drill is the idea tool for removing the old grout from between your tiles, or a small multi-tool which you can attach a rotating blade to.
+A drill is an ideal tool for removing the old grout from between your tiles, or a small multi-tool which you can attach a rotating blade to.
 Use your electric drill with the blade attachment to gently go over the surface of the grout to remove as much as possible, remembering to keep it well away from the actual tiles.
-Always wear safety goggles while doing this as bit of flying grout can easily injure your eyes.
+Always wear safety goggles while doing this as bits of flying grout can easily injure your eyes.

-Once you have removed as much as you can with the power tools, it’s time to complete the job with a screwdriver or a Stanley type knife with a blunt blade to chip away at the remaining grout.
+Once you have removed as much as you can with the power tools, it’s time to complete the job with a screwdriver or a Stanley knife with a blunt blade to chip away at the remaining grout.
 Finally, go over the whole surface with a vacuum cleaner to remove any last traces of dirt or dust, and to clean up the mess you have made on your bathroom floor.

-Choosing a New Grout
+Choosing a new grout

 There are lots of different types of tile grout, some designed for using on the floor, some for the wall, coloured grouts, ready mixed grouts and ones you have to mix up yourself at home.
 If you have to replace your grout because of problems with mould growing, look out for a grout which has anti-bacterial and anti-fungal properties.

-Ready mixed grout is far easier to use than the do it yourself variety, and think about the effect you wish to achieve; matching the grout colour to the colour of the tiles will help it blend in, a contrasting colour will give a more dramatic effect and make your tiles stand out.
+Ready-mixed grout is far easier to use than the do it yourself variety, and think about the effect you wish to achieve; matching the grout colour to the colour of the tiles will help it blend in, a contrasting colour will give a more dramatic effect and make your tiles stand out.

-Applying the Grout
+Applying the grout